D3SOX/complementary-discord-theme/README.md

 <h2> 🔮 Complementary 🔮 </h2>

-A Discord theme which only provides some QOL enhancements that can be used on top of Discord's official themes
+A Discord theme which only provides some QOL enhancements that can be used on top of the official ones

 </div>